meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-10-30-neural_nets-tensorflow.md

 {% include figure_link.html url="https://upload.wikimedia.org/wikipedia/commons/thumb/9/99/Neural_network_example.svg/220px-Neural_network_example.svg.png" href="https://en.wikipedia.org/wiki/Neural_network" caption="Image source: wikipedia.com" width="40%" %}

 In the model above, each circle represents an artifical neuron, more specifically the perceptron we saw in the last section.
-Each perceptron feeds into every perceptron in the layer following its own, and so on until the final output.
-With all of these decisions going on, it's becomes easier to see now why neural networks are capable of such subtle (and sometimes nuanced) decision-making.
+In this 'densely-connected' example, each perceptron feeds into every perceptron in the layer following its own, and so on until the final output.
+With all of these decisions occuring during each prediction, it becomes easier to see why neural networks are capable of such subtle (and sometimes nuanced) decision-making.

-Let's explore some of the practical consequences of the arrangement above- The perceptrons in the first layer will learn to make decisions based purely on the 'raw' input to the model.
+Let's explore some of the practical consequences of the arrangement above-
+The units in the first layer will learn to make decisions based purely on the 'raw' input to the model.
 As the output of each is 'fed-forward', the second layer will receive input which has already been transformed somewhat by the decisions made in the first layer.
 As a result, each layer could be described as learning to use more abstract features than the layer before it.

 <a id="function"></a>
 ### Network Function